One of the most frequently asked questions we have been recieving is:

 There are also going to be delays in medical examinations and nurse screenings taking place for the time being, as many of the screening teams are following Government advice to practice social distancing.
 Some providers are now arranging for screenings to be done remotely (for instance via video call), where possible.

 We also understand that it's proving difficult for some people to obtain cover where the sum assured (how much cover you'd like to secure) is over certain limits which would normally cause the provider to request additional medical information automatically.

 If you think the above might apply to you, or if you have medical disclosures, a hazardous occupation or dangerous hobbies you may wish to speak to an adviser.
 They will conduct research on your behalf and assess who the most suitable providers are for your specific needs.

 An adviser may also be able to suggest alternative ways of obtaining the cover your require, without the need for additional medical information being requested or by facilitating alternative arrangements.

-We will continue to monitor what insurers are doing regarding underwriting and endevour to keep you up to date with any developments.
+We will continue to monitor what life insurance providers are doing regarding underwriting and endeavour to keep you up to date with any developments.

 Existing customers - Life Insurance claims

 Claims against existing life insurance plans should not be impacted at all as the underwriting at the time of placing their policy live would not have known of this coming risk.
 Coronavirus claims will be made against the terms and conditions of the existing plan and the usual claims terms.

 We do not know of any plans that have contained exclusions in relation to pandemics or the contraction of a virus in a foreign country, so long as you have accurately declared any previous/ expected foreign travel.